China continued South China Sea reclamation despite halt claim: expert

 The evidence of continued dredging in the Spratly archipelago could complicate a visit to the United States by Chinese President Xi Jinping next week, when U.S. concerns about China’s assertive pursuit of territorial claims in Asia are expected to be high on the agenda.

-Bonnie Glaser, of Washington’s Center for Strategic and International Studies think tank, said images taken in early September showed dredging activity at both Subi Reef and Mischief Reef in Spratlys.
+Bonnie Glaser, of Washington’s Center for Strategic and International Studies think-tank, said images taken in early September showed dredging activity at both Subi Reef and Mischief Reef in the Spratlys.

 The dredgers at Subi could be seen pumping sediment on to areas bordered by recently built sea walls and widening the channel for ships to enter waters enclosed by the reef.

 On Aug.
-5, Chinese Foreign Minister Wang Yi said Beijing had halted land reclamation in the South China Sea.
+5, Chinese Foreign Minister Wang Yi said China had halted land reclamation in the sea.

+Speaking in Beijing on Wednesday, Wang did not address the issue of whether reclamation had ended or was going on, but said “necessary” construction work was to improve conditions on the islands.

+“The Nansha islands are China’s territory.
+In this regard, China possesses ample historical and legal basis,” Wang said, using the Chinese name for the Spratly Islands.

 Glaser said China’s activity appeared to be focused on construction for military use.